 Academic Supplies

 You can save money on textbooks and academic supplies if you’re strategic.
 When shopping for highlighters, sticky notes, and binders, buy what you need and try to reuse supplies from earlier semesters.
 Campus job fairs and other big events are great places to pick up free branded pens, notepads, and other supplies, too.
-Here’s a quick look at the average cost of academic supplies per academic year (9 months):5
+Here’s a quick look at the average cost of academic supplies per semester:5

-When hunting for textbooks, see what you can borrow through your institution’s library as a long-term loan.
-Some books may even be available at your city library, if you’re in an intro course or reading books with general appeal.
-If you can’t borrow it, visit your university or college’s bookstore or use sites like StudentVIP to purchase it secondhand.
-Just make sure you’re buying the right edition!
+When looking for textbooks, see what you can borrow through your institution’s library as a long-term loan.
+Some books may also be available at your city library, if you’re in an intro course or reading books with general appeal.
+If you can’t borrow it, visit your university or college’s bookstore or use sites like StudentVIP to purchase books secondhand.
+Just make sure you’re buying the right edition.

 Australia’s cities offer a range of climates, cultures, and communities.
 Wondering how to choose where to study in Australia?
 We’ve got you.

-It’s crucial to consider all of these factors when planning to study abroad.
-Having a good grasp on your financial health and creating a monthly budget should be a key step in your preparation.
+It’s important to consider all of these factors when planning your studies in Australia.
+Understanding your financial health and creating a monthly budget should be key steps in your preparation.
 Refer back to this blog when you want to start planning!

 We can help you bring your study abroad dreams to life.
-Visit the ApplyBoard platform to find your perfect Australian academic institution and course today.
+Visit the ApplyBoard platform to find an Australian academic institution and course that matches your goals.

 FOOTNOTES: